-GAP proposes to fund a quality public health and hospital system through our Debit-tax and social security taxes that Australians have contributed too through their working years.
-We propose to directly fund a system of district community hospitals run by a hospital board and this will eliminate waste as about 75% of funds are wasted in administration costs by the states.
-Community health care to be provided by local GP’s who can then refer patients to hospital care if and when needed and attend to their patient in these hospitals.
+GAP proposes to fund a quality public health and hospital system through our Debit-tax and the social security taxes that Australians have contributed too through their working years.
+We propose to directly fund a system of district community hospitals run by a hospital board to eliminate waste as about 75% of funds are wasted in administration costs by the states.
+Community health care will be provided by local GP’s who can then refer patients to hospital care if and when needed and attend to their patient in these hospitals.
 This will take the pressure off the hospital systems by people who abuse it, for minor and non-urgent matters.

 GAP proposes that standard health care will be free to all Australians who qualify.
 Visitors to the country must be covered with travel insurance to cover any health and hospital services for the period of their visit.

 GAP proposes Medicare cards with photos and all relevant qualification data to be issued, so preventing the system from being abused.